Posted on

 There are several steps you can take to promote and support the healthy functioning of your natural drainage pathways.
 Here are some tips to consider:

-• Eat fiber: add fruits, vegetables, and fiber in your diet to support your digestive system and promote healthy natural drainage.
+• Eat fiber: add fruits, vegetables, and fiber to your diet to support your digestive system and promote healthy natural drainage.
 This also encourages a healthy microbiome, which will naturally resist invading microbes.

 • Move more: Any exercise helps stimulate circulation and lymphatic flow, supporting the natural drainage process.